- Where is Iowa City?

 - What is the program's balance between primary and specialty care?

 We seek to provide each resident physician with a sufficiently broad experience that he or she can choose wisely among all the pediatric options to pursue a career in the general practice of pediatrics, a subspecialty service career or an academic career.
-About two thirds of our graduates go on to practice general pediatrics while one third go on to fellowships in pediatric subspecialties or academic pediatrics.
+About half of our graduates go on to practice general pediatrics while the other half go on to fellowships in pediatric subspecialties or academic pediatrics.

 - Do you have a research project requirement for graduation?

 Photo by University Relations Photography University of Iowa

 While we do not have a requirement to complete a research project, we do encourage residents to work on bench or clinical research projects along with our faculty.
 The Department of Pediatrics ranks 2nd in public institutions for NIH funding and we have 2 Howard Hughes research investigators in our department.
 Two of our residents have won the prestigious Society of Pediatric Research's Resident Research Awards in the past couple of years.

 - If you have additional questions please contact our program coordinator at firstname.lastname@example.org